yottaawesome/intro-to-dx12/README.md

 ## Changes

-All projects hacve been retargeted to use the latest Windows SDK.
+All projects have been retargeted to use the latest Windows SDK.

 ## Additional resources